Plant DetailShow Menu

 Tags:

-#drought tolerant#nectar plant#low maintenance#specialized bees#fire medium flammability#NC native#deer resistant#pollinator plant#native wildflower#larval host plant#food source fall#bird friendly#butterfly friendly#bee friendly#silvery checkerspot butterfly#wildlife friendly
+#drought tolerant#easy to grow#yellow flowers#nectar plant#low maintenance#mass planting#specialized bees#fire medium flammability#NC native#deer resistant#herbaceous perennial#rhizomatous#pollinator plant#native wildflower#naturalized area#larval host plant#food source fall#bird friendly#butterfly friendly#bee friendly#silvery checkerspot butterfly#pollinator garden#wildlife friendly#HS303

 Cultivars / Varieties: